This post contains affiliate links. Please read my disclosure for more information.

 Winton is a small town in outback Queensland, famous for its link with Australian dinosaurs.
-We came for the dinosaurs and found that Winton has so much more to offer travelling families.
-In this post, I will highlight the best things to do for families while in the Winton area.
+We came for the dinosaurs and found that Winton had a rich history with a lot to entertain travellers to the region.
+Read on to hear about all the things to see and do in Winton QLD.

 Australian Age of the Dinosaurs Museum

 This is number 1 on everyone’s list and is totally worth the entry fee.
 At the end of our trip we rated it as the best Museum we visited and it was a major highlight of our trip.

 It cost $115 for a family entry to the Australian Age of Dinosaurs Museum.
 Your entry fee includes 3 tours.
 One of the laboratory.
 One of the collection room.
 And one of the outdoor exhibition.
 It takes approximately 3 hours to complete the tours.

 There are also tours available that pick you up from your accommodation and include all the entry fees.

 I have never been to a museum like this one before.
 It is so hands-on.
 The museum is not designed to display things behind glass cases.
 They want you to touch and see and experience.
 An example of this – we all got to touch a real dinosaur bone!